bitagoras/PyPadPlusPlus/README.md

     * `pyPadExecuteFix.py` same as pyPadExecute but keeps the cursor at its position
     * `pyPadRestart.py`  restarts the python kernel or cleans the variables
     * `codeSnippetsLog.py`  optional: to store code snippets
+    * `pyPadCalltip.py`     Shows a calltip with the content of the variable below the cursor or the evaluation of the selected expression.
 6. Press OK, restart Notepad++ and go to menu "Settings → Shortcut mapper" and define in the tab "Plugin commands" the shortcuts:
     * `pyPadExecute.py     <Shift> + <Enter>`
     * `pyPadExecuteFix.py  <Shift> + <Ctrl> + <Enter>`